warmbeach/Decentraland-hitTesting/README.md

 From the Scene Collection, expand the Grid and select the Grid that you just created so the grid will be displayed
 <img src="./ReadMe/blender_5.png">

 Select the vertices (points) around a 2 X 2 grid in the top corner.
-You will need to select the vertice in the center of the collection as well:
+You will need to select the vertice in the center of the collection as well.
+Hold down the `command` button on a Mac, or the `CTRL` button on Windows to multi-select the vertices
 <img src="./ReadMe/blender_6.png">

 Right-click on the selection you just created and click on Separate -> Selection: